-From the time of booking to the final destination, airport and passenger facilitation ensures the flow of travelers, baggage, cargo, and mail is efficient and delivered in a healthy, safe, and secure environment on the ground and in the air.
-Every day, a complex network of people, companies, airlines, organizations and authorities work together to facilitate the flow of passengers and goods worldwide.
-Crossing borders requires various checks and controls and these controls and touchpoints must be as efficient and seamless as possible.
+From booking to final destination, airport and passenger facilitation ensures the flow of travellers, baggage, cargo, and mail is efficient and delivered in a healthy, safe, and secure environment on the ground and in the air.
+A complex network of people, companies, airlines, organizations, and authorities work together daily to facilitate this flow worldwide.
+Crossing borders requires various checks and controls, which must be as efficient and seamless as possible.

-To guarantee the best possible customer experience and satisfaction, airports and airlines continue to implement new technologies, information management systems, infrastructure, and best practices that improve terminal flows, processes, accessibility, and their capacity to adapt to flight disruptions.
+To provide the optimal passenger experience, airports and airlines continue to implement new technologies, information systems, infrastructure, and best practices that improve terminal flows, processes, accessibility, and adaptability to flight disruptions.

-Through advice, handbooks, recommendations, and training, ACI World provides expertise and tools to help airports and airlines deliver a better experience for passengers and industry stakeholders alike.
+Through advocacy, guidance, recommendations, and training, ACI World provides expertise and tools to help airports and stakeholders deliver a better experience for passengers and the industry.

 ACI World's Facilitation Experts provide: